 The bulk of the video needs to explain exactly what you promise they will learn.
 While clickbait works for a lot of vloggers, it isn’t a good way to keep followers.
 Clickbait videos have sensational headlines that are designed to get a viewer to click to watch the video.
 If you deliver on what you say you will in your video, a viewer is more likely to subscribe.

 You should follow up this section of your video by providing a conclusion.
-Summarize what you talked about, give a few short lessons, and provide a call-to-action (CTA).
+Summarize what you talked about, give a few short lessons, and provide a call to action (CTA).
 This CTA might be to like, comment, or subscribe to your channel.

 5. Film Your Vlog

 Your vlog will be much more engaging if you follow a few key rules.
 You shouldn’t talk too fast, don’t ramble, and use the best lighting possible.
-If you’re shooting a travel or lifestyle video, you might want to use b-roll.
+If you’re shooting a travel or lifestyle video, you might want to use B-roll.
 This supplemental footage intercuts within your video to create transitions or to make your audience feel as though they’re actually at the location you’re describing.

 Implement these strategies while filming your vlog:

-- Shoot horizontal: We live on a horizontal plane, spending every day looking at a horizontal frame.
+- Shoot horizontally: We live on a horizontal plane, spending every day looking at a horizontal frame.
 You never want to shoot a video vertically, unless you’re filming specifically for Snapchat or an Instagram story.

 - Consider a tripod: No one likes to watch a video where someone is holding the camera because it shakes the video.
 A tripod will prevent this from happening.
 Alternatively, you can get a gimbal meant to stabilize the video if you’re holding the camera.